 The life of your furnace depends upon proper maintenance.
 With proper maintenance your furnace will give you many years of dependable service.

-An optional 25 year limited warranty is available on outdoor wood furnaces that are registered at the time of purchase (includes a corrosion coverage).
+An optional 25-year limited warranty is available on E-Classic, Classic Edge and Classic outdoor wood furnaces that are registered at the time of purchase (includes a corrosion coverage).
 Central Boiler leads the industry with its commitment to stand behind its outdoor wood furnaces.
-25 year warranty not available on Pallet Burner model.
+25-year warranty not available on Pallet Burner, Forge or Maxim models.

 Prices will vary depending on shipping and options, but our base models start at $5,490.

 Contact your local dealer for more information on prices, models and parts.

 The Central Boiler outdoor wood furnaces are non-pressurized.
 Technically they are atmospheric vented, which means they are safe.